 Getting back to the “chicken-and-egg” question about topic versus keywords, these days, the topic comes first.
 Then, within that topic, you can search for keywords.
 Just for fun, input the words “what are widgets” into your Google search engine.
-Then scroll down to the bottom of the page which reads “related searches.”
+Then scroll down to the bottom of the page, which reads “related searches.”
 There, you’ll find questions that users typically ask about widgets.
 These are short- and long-tail keywords that users ask about widgets.
-These are also words you can incorporate in your content.
+These are also words you can incorporate into your content.

 3. Outlining subtopics

 To review, your successful pillar content strategy rests on the main piece, which is a high-level overview of a particular topic that answers a question.
-Along with that are cluster pieces (i.e., subtopics) that provide an in-depth view of various aspects involving your topic.
+Along with that are topic cluster pieces (i.e., subtopics) that provide an in-depth view of various aspects involving your topic.

 Some of those subtopics can come from your keyword search.
-As an example, asking about widgets in Google generated a ton of other information involving android widgets, iPhone widgets, website widgets and so on.
+As an example, asking about widgets in Google generated a ton of other information involving android widgets, iPhone widgets, website widgets, and so on.
 Each of these would make a great cluster content piece.

 4. Starting development

 Finally, once the topics are in place, it’s time to develop that pillar piece and accompanying cluster content.
-Be sure to have a content plan in place which keeps you on track regarding when new blogs, articles or infographics should be posted.
+Be sure to have a content plan in place which keeps you on track regarding when new blogs, articles, or infographics should be posted.